laravel/spark-next-docs/3.x/spark-stripe/upgrade.md

 ### Removed Contracts

-Because the setup of new payment methods now happens via Stripe Checkout, the `Spark\Contracts\Actions\UpdatesBillingMethod` and its implementing class was removed.
+Because the setup of new payment methods now happens via Stripe Checkout, the `Spark\Contracts\Actions\UpdatesBillingMethod` contract and its implementing class was removed.